viking/R-build/README.md

 ## Getting Help

-Please see the [R-build
-wiki](https://github.com/viking/R-build/wiki) for solutions to common problems.

-If you can't find an answer on the wiki, open an issue on the [issue tracker](https://github.com/viking/R-build/issues).
+Open an issue on the [issue
+tracker](https://github.com/viking/R-build/issues).
 Be sure to include the full build log for build failures.